dgcameron/adwcml_oow/ml.md

 ### Retrieve your login URL.

 - To support this workshop we have pre-provisioned several Autonomous Data Warehouse instances, and have allocated userids user01 - user80.
 Use your assigned login url and userid to sign into Machine Learning.
-The password for everyone will be `OraclePTS2017`.
+The password for everyone will be `xxxxxx`.
 Locate your assigned Machine Learning URL and click on that.

 |Machine Learning userid|Machine Learning Login|
 |---|---|